 Please remember that serving as Teaching Assistant is a job.
 As such, it is expected that you will make every effort to be here so that you are able to meet your responsibilities.
-If however, you have a professional meeting to attend, or another valid excuse for an absence, please notify the Graduate Coordinator and or TA Coordinator as soon as you are able so that arrangements can be made.
+If, however, you have a professional meeting to attend, or another valid excuse for an absence, please notify the Graduate Coordinator and or TA Coordinator as soon as you are able so that arrangements can be made.
+You are also required to fill out an Absence Authorization form.
+Lastly, all TAs must sign the TA Performance Policy annually, as this describes the disciplinary actions that will be taken if you are not meeting your contractual obligations.